 Grooming and Maintenance

-While this candelabra like cactus species is easy to grow and doesn’t need pruning or too much care, once established, you need to be careful about the light exposure and water to ensure the best growth.
+While this candelabra-like cactus species is easy to grow and doesn’t need pruning or too much care, once established, you must be careful about light exposure and water to ensure the best growth.

-The plant also needs to be protected from extremely cold weather to stay alive.
+The plant must also be protected from extremely cold weather to stay alive.

 How to Propagate Myrtillocactus Geometrizans